bioinf-benchmarking/sv-genotyping/Readme.md

 ## How to setup the pipeline and run small experiments locally
 This assumes you have conda and Snakemake already installed.

+NOTE: This pipeline is under development, and there may be missing conda dependencies.
+Please let us know through an Issue if you run into any problems.

 ### Step 1: Clone this repository
 ```bash
 git clone